outspeed-ai/outspeed-js/packages/react/README.md

-# realtime-react
+# @outspeed/react

-It contains the react components and hooks
+`@outspeed/react` builds on top of core, offering convenient React hooks to simplify the creation and management of connections.